 An exceptional bartender always protects the house.
 A customer’s ID looks altered – but you could be wrong?
 Don’t serve them.
 Or get the manager.

 Complaints from fellow employees?
 Find out what is at the heart of the matter and help solve the issue – or bring it up to the bar manager so he’s aware of it.
-He never joins the complainers!
+Exceptional bartenders never join the complainers!
 An exceptional bartender always suggests solutions to management instead of complaining.

 “If you pour a little heavier – I’ll hook you up.”
-I’m very sorry, sir, but we poor a good shot here – and that’s what you have in your drink now.
+I’m very sorry, sir, but we poor a good shot here – and that’s what you have in your drink now.”
 In most situations like this, the customer is basically asking you to rip off the bar owner.
 Exceptional, loyal bartenders know exactly how to handle situations like this.
 We’re going to take a deep dive into situations like this later in the course.

 You get the picture.
 Exceptional bartenders work for the house and are loyal to the bar owner.
 There are no trust issues.